blink1073/oct2py/README.rst

 Installation
 ------------
 You must have GNU Octave installed and in your PATH.
-On Windows, the easiest way to get Octave is to use an installer from `sourceforge <http://sourceforge.net/projects/octave/files/Octave%20Windows%20binaries/>`_.
+On Windows, the easiest way to get Octave is to use an installer from SourceForge_.
 On Linux, it should be available from your package manager.
 Additionally, you must have the numpy and scipy libraries installed.